 You should not breastfeed while using this medicine and for at least 3 weeks after your last dose.

 How is Torisel given?

-You may be given medication to prevent certain side effects while you are receiving Torisel.
+You may be given other medication to prevent an allergic reaction to Torisel.

-If you need surgery, tell the surgeon ahead of time that you are using temsirolimus.
+If you need surgery, tell the surgeon ahead of time that you are using Torisel.

 Usual Adult Dose for Renal Cell Carcinoma:

-Initial dose: 25 mg infused over a 30 to 60 minute period once a week
+25 mg IV infusion over a 30 to 60 minute period once a week

-Treatment may continue until disease progression or unacceptable toxicity.
+Duration of therapy: Treat until disease progression or unacceptable toxicity